The Steel Patek Philippe Cubitus 5821A on the Wrist

 Is it all perfect…?

 Secondly, I would have loved to see a shaped movement, pushing the concept of the square watch to the maximum.
-Having a square-shaped main plate for the calibre Calibre 26-330 S C doesn’t seem to be that complicated, specifically for a brand that is capable of crafting a grande sonnerie.
-It would have brought something special on the back, and could even have been linked to a shaped rotor.
+Having a square-shaped main plate for the calibre 26-330 S C doesn’t seem to be that complicated, specifically for a brand that is capable of crafting a grande sonnerie.
+It would have brought something special on the back and could even have been linked to a shaped rotor.
 Also, having a square-shaped plate for the movement would have allowed Patek to address one of the downsides of this movement, its short power reserve.
-With a larger plate/bridge, the brand would have had more space to implement a larger barrel, and thus a longer mainspring.
+With a larger plate/bridge, the brand would have had more space to implement a larger barrel and, thus, a longer mainspring.

 Finally, and this is where things might have gone wrong, I would have appreciated a bit more audacity in the design, specifically more differentiation from the Nautilus.
 I’m not talking about major changes, but small touches to give the Cubitus a more distinct personality.
-For instance, a different pattern for the dial or more angular mid-links for the bracelet, in order to give more coherence with the case, and maybe a colour that’s not what Patek has used on its Nautilus final edition.
+For instance, a different pattern for the dial or more angular mid-links for the bracelet, in order to give more coherence with the case, and maybe a colour that Patek didn’t use on its Nautilus final edition.
 I do believe that some of these elements also played a role in the strong reactions this collection had to face.
 The resemblance with the Nautilus, if somehow reassuring, also meant an inevitable comparison.

 Conclusion